TFQA: Tools for Quantitative Archaeology

 GRID - Aggregates point-provenience data into counts by type for each grid unit.
 The grid can have any origin and grid units can be of an arbitrary rectangular size.
 A weighting option permits use of GRID on data sets in which multiple objects at the same location are recorded on a single input record.
 The program can be used in performing a grid-based variant of Whallon's unconstrained clustering with a point- provenienced data set.

-interpretation.
-The program can be used to cluster analyze any
+facilitate interpretation.
+The program can be used to cluster

-data set, but has special features developed for use in
+analyze any data set, but has special features developed for use

 Ammerman's (1982) k-means pure locational